-Prior to the second year of study in the PhD program and in consultation with the individual faculty advisor, each student must have an approved individual plan of study that will help provide the knowledge and scholarly tools essential to their chosen field of expertise.
-The deadline for submission of a DGS approved plan of study is May 15 of the first year.
+Individual Plan of Study: Prior to the second year of study in the PhD program and in consultation with the individual faculty advisor, eachstudent must have an approved individual plan of study that will help provide the knowledge and scholarly tools essential to their chosen field of expertise.
+The deadline for submission of a DGS approved plan of study is May15 of the first year.

-PHD JOURNAL ARTICLE REQUIREMENT
+PhD JOURNAL ARTICLE REQUIREMENT

-As above, one of the three required seminars for the PhD will consist of a 5-credit (ENG 605) Reading and Conference course to be taken in the final year of coursework, typically in fall term.
+As above, one of the three required seminars for the PhD will consist of a 5-credit (ENG 605) Reading and Conference course to be taken in the final year of coursework, in either fall or winter term.
 In this course, the student will revise and expand a seminar paper into a publishable article, working with either their advisor or the instructor of the seminar for which the paper was written.
 In a 1 credit P/NP Workshop (ENG 608, Publication) the graduate student will learn about journal selection, submission of articles, and writing strategies.
 They will identify an appropriate academic journal and send the article out for publication.
 Before being sent out, articles will be reviewed anonymously by one in-field faculty member appointed by the DGS.
 This reviewer will evaluate and comment as they would for an actual journal submission.
-Course credit is contingent on successfully passing this internal review process and sending the article to the journal.
-If the internal (UO faculty) reviewers require revision, the process may continue past the term in which the course is taken, but must be completed by the end of the following term.
+While course credit will be given when the essay is submitted for review by the UO faculty member, passing the milestone is contingent on the student passing this internal review process and sending the revised article to the journal.
+If the internal (UO faculty) reviewer requires revision, the process may continue past the term in which the course is taken but must be completed by the end of the following term.
 The article does not have to be accepted by the publisher for the student to pass the milestone; the article needs to be submitted and evidence of submission (usually an email reply from the journal) forwarded to the Graduate Coordinator and the DGS.